 Prioritize Sleep

 Sleep is one of the biggest determining factors that can help maintain strong mental health and prevent a variety of breakdowns or problems.
-It’s also unfortunately one of the first things to go for entrepreneurs who feel compelled to work long hours and pour every moment into their business or endeavor.
+It is also unfortunately one of the first things to go for entrepreneurs who feel compelled to work long hours and pour every moment into their business or endeavor.
 This is ultimately a doomed strategy and should be avoided.
 Entrepreneurs must allow themselves the number of hours their body needs to feel rested as much as physically possible.

 They should work to ensure good-quality sleep, set regular rhythms and bedtimes to help their bodies acclimate to sleeping patterns, and think about sleep aids like essential oil diffusers or others when they find it difficult to fall or stay asleep.